 This week, I met with a good friend to catch up on our lives.
 We talked about things we’re currently working through, situations we’ve overcome, big dreams we are working toward, and how those dreams can suddenly change.

-We talked about things we’d overcome, dreams we had, how the dreams changed.
-And she gave me an awesome nugget of insight.
-You can be “not ok” in this moment.
-It doesn’t mean you’ll never be ok again.
-But focusing on forever is intimidating and impossible to know.
-Focusing on today is how you get through.
-So it’s ok to not be ok.
-You’ll be ok again soon.
+My dear friend offered me an excellent nugget of insight.
+She looked me straight in the eyes and said, “You can be “not OK” at this moment.
+It doesn’t mean you’ll never be OK again.
+But focusing on thinking something will be forever is intimidating and impossible to know.
+Focusing on today is how you get through!”

 It’s OK not to be OK.
 You’ll be OK again.

 If you find that you are currently struggling with a painful experience, ask yourself, “What if I permit yourself to be this hot mess?”
 Getting off your back can help you improve.
 Let go of the shame.
 Throw away the guilt.
 Understand it’s all temporary.
 Embrace your hot messiness.
 Anything that gets you to say you’re hot is good.
 Admitting that you don’t have it all together all the time is realistic.

 Own your hot mess and make it empowering.